Paul D. Schreiber Senior High School

 Paul D. Schreiber Senior High School (commonly Paul D. Schreiber High School or Schreiber High School) is a four-year public high school in Port Washington, in Nassau County, New York, United States.
 It is operated by the Port Washington Union Free School District.

-As of the 2021–22 school year, the school had an enrollment of 1,638 students and 129.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.6:1.
-There were 285 students (17.4% of enrollment) eligible for free lunch and 18 (1.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,614 students and 129.47 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.47:1.
+There were 305 students (18.9% of enrollment) eligible for free lunch and 21 (1.3% of students) eligible for reduced-cost lunch.

-Overview

-It is located at 101 Campus Drive, in Nassau County, New York on the North Shore of Long Island.
-The school was originally constructed in 1953 and is named after a former superintendent.
-Schreiber High School is one of the top public high schools on Long Island.
+The school is one of the top public high schools on Long Island.
 U.S. News & World Report awarded Schreiber a gold medal in its 2014 rankings.
 In 2015, it was ranked as the 283rd best high school in the United States by U.S. News & World Report, with a student/teacher ratio of 13:1.

-Notable alumni include Kenny Albert, Craig Thomas, and Anthony Scaramucci.
+The school offers numerous extracurricular activities in academics, athletics, the arts, music, and the sciences.

+History

+Schreiber High School was originally constructed in 1953, when the existing Port Washington Union Free School District's existing facilities were determined to no longer be sufficient to continue serving as the district's high school; the existing facilities – including the district's present-day Carrie Palmer Weber Middle School, located adjacent to it – would subsequently be repurposed by the district to solely serve students in lower grades.

+The school was designed by the New York City-based architectural firm of Eggers & Higgins.

+Name

+Schreiber High School is named in honor of Paul D. Schreiber, who served as the Superintendent of the Port Washington Union Free School District from 1920 to 1953.

 Academics

-The school offers 26 Advanced Placement classes, more than three times the state average that's there.
+The school offers 26 Advanced Placement classes, more than three times the state average.
 The Advanced Placement exam pass rate is 83%, meaning that 83% of students attain a score of 3 or higher on the AP exam, compared to the state average of 61%, and more than half of the student body, 53%, takes at least one Advanced Placement exam, compared to the state average of 16%.
 In 2022, 75% of students took at least one Advanced Placement exam.

-In 2011, Mandarin Chinese was added as a fifth language to the foreign language curriculum, joining Latin, French, Spanish, and Italian.
-Mandarin could be taken only in conjunction with another of the aforementioned languages or after completion of a three-year language sequence.
-After the conclusion of the 2014–15 school year, Chinese was dropped from the list of course of offerings following budget reallocation.

 Athletics

-Sports

-Schreiber High School is part of the Section VIII (8) New York State Public High School Athletic Association (NYSPHAA).
-As such, it competes against other public schools in Nassau County, New York in: baseball, basketball, bowling, badminton, cross country, field hockey, football, golf, lacrosse, soccer, softball, swimming, track and field, tennis, volleyball, and wrestling.
+Schreiber High School is located in Section VIII of the New York State Public High School Athletic Association (NYSPHAA).
+As such, it competes against other public schools in Nassau County, New York in baseball, basketball, bowling, badminton, cheerleading, cross country, field hockey, football, golf, lacrosse, soccer, softball, swimming, track and field, tennis, volleyball, and wrestling.

-Boys' cross country

-From 2007 to 2009, the Vikings won three consecutive class AA Nassau County championship titles.
-Furthermore, the team finished third in class AA and seventh overall in the 2009 state meet.
-In 2016, the Vikings were also AAA Nassau County champions.
-The Vikings went back to back as County champions in 2021 (Spring) and 2021 (Fall).

-Football

-In October 2012, the Vikings defeated Jericho High School in the Conference V Finals, capping off a 7–1 season.